kachurun/create-solid-storybook/README.md

 ## Getting Started

-The easiest way to get started is to use the `create-storybook-solid` CLI, which will create a new SolidJS project pre-configured with Storybook in just one command:
+The easiest way to get started is to use the `create-solid-storybook` CLI, which will create a new SolidJS project pre-configured with Storybook in just one command:

 ```sh
 npx create-solid-storybook <folder-name>